Disclaimer: The answers below are staff opinions only and not official interpretations by the Board of Building Regulations and Standards .

 - Are ground snow loads used directly as roof snow loads?

-- Roof solar loads: Prescriptive process for structural approval of small PV systems
+- Roof solar system loads: Is there a prescriptive process for structural approval of small solar systems?

 - Exit definition:The 8th edition states in section R311.1 that exits are to lead ‘to the exterior of the dwelling’.
 Can you please clarify this